 Where will I complete my MSW practicum experiences?

 We have opportunities for practicum placement in over 350 social service agencies in the region.
 You will work with our Director of Field Education in selecting a site that best suits your educational goals.
 Students complete a fieldwork practicum in both years of the fulltime program.
 All field students are at their field agency for a minimum of sixteen hours a week during both the fall and spring semesters.
 Students in the Advanced Standing Program complete field work during their one year in full-time residence.
 Part-time students complete field work during the fall and spring terms of their second and third years of study.
 Click here for more information on field and field prospective agencies.

 Where can I find information on housing in Davenport, Iowa or the Quad Cities area?

-Click here for a comprehensive list of websites (and phone numbers) that focus on housing and rentals both on the Iowa and Illinois side of the river, all within 30 minutes of St. Ambrose University.
+Click here for a comprehensive list of websites (and phone numbers) that focus on housing and rentals both in Iowa and Illinois, all within 30 minutes of St. Ambrose University.
 Other interesting stats and info on living in the Quad Cities and Davenport can also be found there.

 For information on living on campus, visit the Residence Life website.